-Four years into the US-led war on Iraq, the country's healthcare system is in a shambles.
+Four years into the US- led war on Iraq, the country's healthcare system is in a shambles.
 Most hospitals lack basis supplies, dozens of clinics remain incompletely constructed, and costly high-technology equipment lies idle in warehouses.
 Since 2003, US agencies may have spent up to \$1 billion of Iraqi reconstruction funds on healthcare, but no new hospitals and only a few local clinics have been built.
-Even the pet project of First Lady Laura Bush - a \$50 million state-of-the-art children's hospital in Basra - is running far behind schedule and over budget.[35]
+Even the pet project of First Lady Laura Bush - a \$50 million state-of-the-art children's hospital in Basra - is running far behind schedule and over budget.

-According to Amar Al-Saffar, an official in charge of construction at the Iraqi Health Ministry, not a single hospital has been built in Iraq since Al-Khadimiyah Hospital opened in 1986 in Baghdad.[36]
+According to Amar Al-Saffar, an official in charge of construction at the Iraqi Health Ministry, not a single hospital has been built in Iraq since Al-Khadimiyah Hospital opened in 1986 in Baghdad.
+A \$200 million reconstruction project for building 142 primary healthcare centres ran out of cash in early 2006, with just 20 centres on course to be completed, an outcome the World Health Organisation described as "shocking".

-A \$200 million reconstruction project for building 142 primary healthcare centres ran out of cash in early 2006, with just 20 centres on course to be completed, an outcome the World Health Organisation described as "shocking".[37]
+In a damaging report, CorpWatch harshly criticises the US-led reconstruction of Iraq's health infrastructure, demonstrating how US companies such as Parsons Global, Abt Associates and

-In a damaging report, CorpWatch harshly criticises the US-led reconstruction of Iraq's health infrastructure, demonstrating how US companies such as Parsons Global, Abt Associates and Bechtel did little more than take the money and run.[38]
+Bechtel did little more than take the money and run.
 Those companies were awarded huge reconstruction contracts - a \$70 million contract for Parsons, \$43 million for Abt Associates and \$50 million for Bechtel - while effectively sidelining experienced UN agencies as UNICEF and WHO.

 In April 2006, the US Army Corps of Engineers that was supposed to construct 150 primary healthcare centres decided to cancel the construction of 130 of them.
 The construction had been contracted out to Parsons Global and by the time the US Army Corps cancelled Parsons' contract only six clinics had been completed.
 Meanwhile, 150 sets of medical equipment had already been ordered and warehoused at Abu Ghraib.
 Thus, 130 sets are intended for clinics that will never see the light of day.
-Further, it was found that 46 per cent of the stock contained missing or damaged crates, or boxes that were mislabelled or not labelled at all.

-Abt Associates was contracted to repair existing Iraqi hospitals but nothing of the sort happened, the company handing the job over to local sub-contractors who were inexperienced or corrupt.
+Abt Associates was contracted to repair existing Iraqi hospitals but handed the job over to local sub-contractors who were inexperienced or corrupt.
 When, in April 2004, the security situation in Iraq turned from bad to worse, Abt Associates staff left the country. \$20.7 million of US taxpayers' money had already been paid to Abt Associates through USAID.

 Laura Bush's showcase children's hospital in Basra, a project awarded to Bechtel, went much the same way.
-The hospital was slated to feature 94 beds, private cancer suits, CATS scans and other high tech equipment necessary to treat childhood cancer in a region highly affected by depleted uranium following the first Gulf War.
+The hospital was slated to feature 94 beds, private cancer suits, CAT scans and other high-tech equipment necessary to treat childhood cancer in a region highly affected by depleted uranium following the 1991 Gulf War.
 The price tag rose from \$50 million to \$170 million and in July 2006 Bechtel was asked to withdraw from the project.
 It remains on hold.